 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-Online lenders may offer the best options for a $20k business loan — unless you're a startup or have bad credit.
+Online lenders may offer some of the best options for a $20K business loan.

 Good for online businesses